Aljgutier/fastapi_docker/README.md

 # Introduction

+The objective for this repo is to illustrate how to create a realistic fastAPI backend that serves a UI frontend application including deployment to the cloud and supportive of authentication and authorization.

 This Repo provides getting started examples for dockerizing and deploying a fastAPI Python API.
-Included are deplopyment examples to local dev and to GCP.
+Included are deplopyment examples to local dev and to GCP including authorization and authentication.

-The `main.py` app in this repo includes the fastAPI the working examples.
+The `main.py` and `app.router.py` and `app.config.py` in this repo includes contains the working code.

 Additionally, the [Jupyter Notebook Examples](./notebook/fast_api_requests.ipynb) illustrate how to make `http` requests to the deployed API and dockerized fastAPI API application.